CS-SI/Orekit/src/test/resources/gnss/reference-attitude-generator/README.txt

      rm $f
    done

-4) applied two patches to Kouba reference eclips routine from May 2017 to fix issues detected during validation:
+4) applied three patches to Kouba reference eclips routine from May 2017 to fix issues detected during validation:
      - prevent NaNs appearing due to numerical noise at exact alignment
      - fix rotated X vector normalization problem when orbit is not perfectly circular
+     - fix rotated X vector division by zero at orbit node
+     - missing declaration for math functions leading to them being used as simple precision instead of double precision
-     - fix rotated X vector division by zero at orbit node The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
+   The Kouba reference routine can be found at the IGS Analysis Center Coordinator site (http://acc.igs.org/orbits).
 The patch eclips-01-max.patch addresses the first issue whereas the patch eclips-02-normalization.patch addresses the second and third issues.